ibm-cloud-docs/RegistryImages/ibm-mq/index.md

     `bx ic exec -it container_name /bin/bash`

-    where container_name is the name of the container
+    where container_name is the name of the container.